 Where: Etowah River

 Our big Rivers Alive Clean-up on the Etowah River.
 Help us clean up the Etowah River from Allatoona Dam to Heritage Park!
 Specific location details TBD.
 Rentals are free on this trip.
 If you register and need a rental boat, go ahead and reserve a boat but do not check out on PayPal.

 Nov.
-2—Fall Foliage Paddle Etowah & Coosa Rivers
+2—Fall Foliage Paddle on the Etowah River (411 to Grizzard)

-View the fall colors along a 12-mile stretch of the Etowah and Coosa rivers as you journey from the outskirts of Bartow County, through the most remote stretch of the lower Etowah River and on to Grizzard Park in Floyd County.
+View the fall colors along an 18-mile stretch of the Etowah river as you journey from the outskirts of Bartow County, through the most remote stretch of the lower Etowah River and on to Grizzard Park in Floyd County.
 This will be a long and beautiful paddle.